DiegoLopezInc/ITCS-6166_Group_8_Project/README.md

 ---

 ### 3. Progress Summary
 The project has progressed through initial planning, tool selection, and partial implementation of the simulation environment.
-Key milestones achieved include completing a literature review of SDN, digital twins, and multicast solutions (e.g., Jasper, CloudEx, DBO), selecting Mininet as the primary simulation tool, and drafting an 8-node gateway topology to emulate an SDN.
-For simulation, we are using Mininet with an OpenFlow SDN controller (Ryu) to model the network, while Python scripts are being developed to create a digital twin that mirrors the network’s state and to implement Jasper-inspired multicast trees for data dissemination.
+Key milestones achieved include completing a literature review of SDN, and multicast solutions (e.g., Jasper, CloudEx, DBO), selecting Mininet as the primary simulation tool, and drafting an 4-node star topology to emulate an SDN.
+For simulation, we are using Mininet with an OpenFlow SDN controller (Ryu) to model the network, while Python scripts are being developed to create a network and to implement Jasper-inspired multicast trees for data dissemination.
 The network topology design and multicast optimization algorithms are in progress, with testing scheduled for the next phase using synthetic financial exchange traffic (e.g., stock price updates) to measure latency and fairness.
-The comparative analysis of fairness mechanisms and final validation remain pending, with the team aiming to integrate findings from all referenced papers by the project’s conclusion.
+The comparative analysis of fairness mechanisms and final validation are complete, the team has integrated findings from all referenced papers.

 ---